-The complicated intersection is busy not only with vehicle traffic turning in every direction but also with pedestrians who scramble once the light turns red.
+The complicated intersection is busy, with vehicles turning in every direction and pedestrians scrambling once the light turns red.
 You can cross the street in every direction, including diagonally, and it fills with people systematically when it becomes the pedestrians’ turn.

-In fact, tourists and locals will even stop in the center to take some quick selfies in the iconic spot – but be observant of the crossing clock, as rules are followed strictly in Japan!
+Tourists and locals will even stop in the center to take quick selfies in the iconic spot – but be observant of the crossing clock, as rules are strictly followed in Japan!
 You will probably be tempted to cross the famous streets more than once.

 16. See a Japanese Baseball Game

 Did you know that “America’s favorite pastime” is one of Japan’s, too?
 Baseball is very popular in Japan, and they have a professional league called Nippon Professional Baseball, or the NPB.